+Offered: Sp24c, Sp24o, Sp25o, Su25o

+TEC 355

+Living into our Commitments

+Rachel Mikva

-Using the CTS "Statement of Commitments" as the basis for study, we critically examine the ways in which injustice diminishes our world, and explore strategies for personal and social transformation.
+Using the CTS "Statement of Commitments" as the basis for study, we critically examine the ways in which intersections of injustice diminish our world, and explore strategies for personal and social transformation.
 The CTS community is also a living laboratory, enabling us to discuss what it means to try to live into these commitments together, how to make space for different visions of justice, and what to do when we fall short.
-Participation in the face-to-face components is strongly encouraged.
-Note: Su23 will include flex option to participate in Parliament of the World's Religions convening in Chicago.
+Participation in the face-to-face components, which can substitute for online work, is strongly encouraged.

+Offered: F24f, Su25f

+TEC 390

+Introduction to the Study of Black Faith and Life

+Christophe Ringer

+This course will explore the critical themes, disciplines and thinkers important to the study of Black faith and Black life.
+The discussion will be afrocentric in focus, interreligious and socially comprehensive in scope.

+SBFL Concentration required course.